monicagiraldochica/bash_tutorial/docs/files2.md

 ### `echo`

-So far we have used echo to print text into the terminal.
+So far we have used `echo` to print text into the terminal.
 You can also use this utility to print text into a file (and create a new file if it doesn't exist):

-`echo "some text" >> someFile.txt` appends `some text` in a new line of `someFile.txt` and adds the new line character t=at the end.
+`echo "some text" >> someFile.txt` appends `some text` in a new line of `someFile.txt` and adds the new line character at the end.
 If `someFile.txt` didn't exist, the file is created.

 If you add the flag `-n`, Bash won't print the trailing newline character: `echo -n "some text" >> someFile.txt`.